spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Welcome to Hello Universe, a demo application to help you learn more about Palette and its features.
 Feel free to click on the logo to increase the global counter and for a fun image change.

-You now have deployed your first app profile to Palette.
-Your first application is a single container application with no dependencies.
+You have now deployed your first app profile to Palette.
+Your first application is a single container application with no upstream dependencies.
 In a production environment, you often deploy applications that consume other services and require connectivity with other resources.
-The next scenario expands on the single application scenario by adding an API server and Postgres database to simulate better a common application architecture encountered in a production environment.
+The next scenario expands on the single application scenario by adding an API server and Postgres database to simulate a common application architecture encountered in a production environment.

 ## Deploy Multiple Applications

 Go ahead and create another virtual cluster for the multi-application scenario.
 From the app mode landing page, navigate to the left **Main Menu** and click on **Virtual Clusters**.
 Next, click on the button **New Virtual Cluster**

 Go ahead and create a cluster with the following details.
-Select beehive for the cluster group, name **cluster-2**, add the tag **scenario-2**, and allocate 8 CPU, 12 GiB memory, and 8 GiB of storage.
+Select beehive for the cluster group, name the cluster **cluster-2**, add the tag **scenario-2**, and allocate 8 CPU, 12 GiB memory, and 8 GiB of storage.
 Click on **Deploy Virtual Cluster** after you have filled out all the required information.

 It will take a few minutes for the new virtual cluster to deploy.
 In the meantime, go ahead and navigate to the left **Main Menu** and click on **App Profiles**.